-There is no other dog breed out there who shouts BIG ATTITUDE like the Yorkie as the are fondly called.
-With their silky straight coat, tiny size, intelligent personality, and desire to be a close companion, these dogs make great pets for a wide range of people from singles, families with older children and seniors.
+There is no other dog breed out there who shouts BIG ATTITUDE like the Yorkie as they are fondly called.
+With their silky straight coat, tiny size, bright personality, and desire to be a close companion, these dogs make great pets for a wide range of people from singles, families with older children and seniors.

 As a toy breed, he is first and foremost a companion dog, but his terrier qualities are still present which also means he possesses a healthy prey instinct.

 There is still a debate about which breeds contributed to what we know as the modern Yorkie.
 Among the more likely candidates include the Toy Manchester Terrier, Maltese, Skye terrier, Dandie Dinmont Terrier and two extinct breeds, the Paisley Terrier and the Clydesdale Terrier.

 It’s likely that these two extinct breeds along with the Skye terrier gave the Yorkie his long coat along with the Maltese.
 The Manchester contributed to the colors we see on the Yorkies today.

 Even though the roots of the breed stretch back far into British history, the real story of their emergency dates to the Industrial Revolution.